AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

     ```

 ### Docker Image
-**NOTE**: For images that exist under the premium Dockerhub account, you'll need to login into the Dockerhub account on the local machine, by running `docker login`, then enter the username and password when promted.
+**NOTE**: For images that exist under the premium Dockerhub account, you'll need to login into the Dockerhub account on the local machine, by running `docker login`, then enter the username and password when prompted.

-AusCAT's Orthanc image is available at: ```auscat/data_availability_dashboard``` <br>
+AusCAT's Orthanc image is available at: ```auscat/data_availability_dashboard:latest``` <br>
 The AusCAT Docker image Dockerfile is available at: https://github.com/AustralianCancerDataNetwork/auscat_etl/blob/main/dashboard/Dockerfile <br>
 Which can be built using the command:
 ```